Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Applications of Theorem

 \subsection{Case $n=1$}

 The application of Theorem \ref{thm:main} to this case is particularly straightforward.
-Indeed, there is (up to scalar multiples) only one $\varphi\in \mathcal{H}_{1,d}$ for every $d$, and $\widetilde{F}$ is the identity map of the empty space $\mathbb{P}^0$.
+Indeed, there is (up to scalar multiples) only one $\varphi\in \mathcal{H}_{1,d}$ for every $d$, and $\widetilde{F}$ is the identity map of $\mathbb{P}^0$.
 We obtain the following corollary (already covered by the much more general result of Kohn and Greiner).

-\begin{cor} The special homogeneous domain satisfies a subelliptic estimate of order $\frac{1}{2d}$ at the origin, and no better one. \end{cor}
+\begin{cor} The domain satisfies a subelliptic estimate of order $\frac{1}{2d}$ at the origin, and no better one. \end{cor}

 Notice that in this case the only nontrivial part of the crucial Lemma \ref{lem:main_estimate} is the local estimate, and all we need of the machinery developed in the paper is the basic $\dbar$-UP.